nbeloglazov/nonojure/recognition/README.md

 # Nonojure Recognition

 Nonojure recognition is a library for parsing images of [nonogram](http://en.wikipedia.org/wiki/Nonogram) puzzles.
 Given image (photo) of a puzzle it tries it's best to parse it correctly.
+This library can be used to create digital archive having magazines or newspapers with nonogram puzzles.

 ### Installing